adobe/react-spectrum/README.md

 ```

 `make docs_local` will run a pre-install (documentation project) that will build the react-spectrum project.
-It will the create a file link to the build output so that gatsby can use it for imports.
+It will then run a post-install to npm pack and link the built react-spectrum output so that gatsby can use it for imports.
 To update the documentation while working on both the component and documentation, you can use a new terminal to run `make build` after updates which will update in gatsby (you can quickly restart the documentation with `npm run develop` from the documentation project root if an error occurs)

 ### File Layout